top of page

 Focusing on Weight Loss is Making Binge Eating Worse

-Patients struggling with binge eating come to me with one goal: to lose weight.
-But that focus itself is driving the binge eating cycle.
+Patients struggling with binge eating often come to me with one goal: to lose weight.
+However, this focus itself is driving the binge eating cycle.

-It is important that people struggling with binge eating get the right support to heal their relationship with food and their body, which means putting weight loss on pause.
+It is important that individuals struggling with binge eating receive the right support to heal their relationship with food and their body, which means putting weight loss on pause.

 When weight loss becomes the only goal, it creates pressure and shame around eating.
 This makes binge episodes worse because food becomes a source of comfort or rebellion.